SpBills/Rapit/README.md

 2. Parsing
 3. Code-Gen

-Everything will be transpiled into C for now.
+Everything will be transpiled into C++ for now.

+Target will be C++ 20.
+Will be relying heavily on `auto` keyword for now.

 ### EBNF for parsing